 What do Forex and FX stand for?

 Forex and FX are both abbreviations for foreign exchange, which is the exchange of one currency for another.
-Forex (FX) also refers to the foreign exchange market, where the foreign currencies of the world are traded 24 hours a day, five days a week.
+Forex (FX) is the market where traders exchange foreign currencies 24 hours a day, five days a week.

 The foreign exchange market is not a centralized market but a market that exists wherever the trade of two foreign currencies is electronically taking place.